Incompatibility as a resource for programmable quantum instruments: Semi-Device-Independent Characterization with Nontransient Guessing Games

 \begin{theorem} Let $\pd{\Lambda}\equiv\{\Lambda_{x_1|x_0}\}_{x_0,x_1}$ be a PID\@.
 Then

 where the supremum is over all bipartite POVMs. \end{theorem}

-The proof of Theorem~\ref{thm:robustness} consists of two parts, both of which are detailed in Appendix~\ref{app:robustness}.
-The first part proves that the advantage provided by any PID $\pd{\Lambda}$ in any non-transient guessing game, in terms of the ratio $P_\abb{guess}(\pd{\Lambda};\povm{M})/P_\abb{guess}^\abb{simple}(\povm{M})$, can never exceed $1+\f{RoI}(\pd{\Lambda})$.
+The proof of Theorem~\ref{thm:robustness} is detailed in Appendix~\ref{app:robustness}.
+It consists of two parts, following a similar structure to the proofs of comparable results in Refs.~\cite{Piani-2015a, Uola-2019a, Takagi-2019b, Buscemi-2020a}.
+The first part proves that the advantage provided by any PID $\pd{\Lambda}$ in any nontransient guessing game, in terms of the ratio $P_\abb{guess}(\pd{\Lambda};\povm{M})/P_\abb{guess}^\abb{simple}(\povm{M})$, can never exceed $1+\f{RoI}(\pd{\Lambda})$.
 This is done via a slight reformulation of Eq.~\eqref{eq:robustness}.
 The second part explicitly constructs a sequence of games (specified by a sequence of POVMs) that approaches the aforementioned robustness upper bound on the advantage arbitrarily close, thus showing that this upper bound is tight.
 This is done by utilizing the dual conic program of Eq.~\eqref{eq:robustness}.
 It is worth mentioning that while the construction of the sequence of POVMs may require an unbounded number of measurement outcomes, the dimensionality of the quantum systems to be measured is bounded.
-We also note that convexity of the resource theory of PID non-simplicity (Theorem~\ref{thm:simulation-PID}~(4)) plays a crucial role here, as it guarantees strong duality between the conic programs for the robustness of incompatibility.
+We also note that the convexity of the resource theory of PID nonsimplicity [Theorem~\ref{thm:simulation-PID}(5)] plays a crucial role here, as it guarantees strong duality between the conic programs for the robustness of incompatibility.